fractalbass/data_science/_posts/2017-06-19-data_science_2.markdown

 date:   2017-06-19 09:36:08 -0500
 categories: general
 ---
 Python is not the only language used in the field of data science.
 Another frequently used language is "R".
 Before I dig deeper in the the Udacity course, I have decided to spend a little time exploring this language.
-As my guide, I will be using the Datacamp free tutorial on the language as well as looking as some data on my own.
+As my guide, I will be using the Datacamp free tutorial on the language as well as looking at some data on my own.
 First, however, I need to get the thing installed.
 (The tutorial includes an online R interactive console.
 I prefer, however, to have the language installed on my mac as well.)

 ## Installing R